 - 1. Satisfactory completion of all general education requirements and all academic major requirements specified for the award. - 2.
 Completion of all program credit hours. - 3.
 Completion of all academic course credit with a minimum of a cumulative 2.0 grade point average (GPA).
 In addition, certain programs may require higher GPAs in selected courses. - 4.
-All financial obligations to the college must be fulfilled. - 5.
+Fulfillment of all financial obligations to the college. - 5.
 All proper applications for graduation must be completed by currently enrolled students during the term they plan to complete their academic requirements.
-The application due date is published online at the Midlands Technical College website, midlandstech.edu/records in the Student Activities Calendar, the Registration Guide and the registration letter mailed to students each term.
+The application due date is published online at the Midlands Technical College website, midlandstech.edu/records, in the Student Activities Calendar, and the Registration Guide.
 The college may certify a student as a graduate if the student has met all graduation requirements.